jameshfisher/jameshfisher.com/_posts/2017-08-20-dns-server-authoritative-vs-recursive.md

 ---
-title: "Two kinds of DNS server: authoritative vs. recursive"
+title: "What is an authoritative DNS server?
+What is a recursive DNS server?"
 ---

 A DNS name server is anything serving DNS responses to DNS requests.